Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Introduction

 \section{Introduction}

-Human action recognition has attracted substantial attention from different research areas in recent years, since the deluge of skeleton data offers unprecedented opportunities to investigate structures, appearance, joints and bones, video sequences of human actions \cite{yan2018spatial,song2017end,zhang2017view,li2018co}.
-The study of human action recognition provides significant insights into action surveillance, pose tracking, medical monitor and diagnosis, sports analysis, security reports, and human-computer interaction \cite{tuttle2017natural,sultani2018real,andriluka2018,hosny2018artificial,chen2019sports,athalye2018robustness,chakraborty2017review}.
-Compared to traditional RGB or RGB-D video data, the skeleton sequences are compact motion data, which can significantly reduce computational cost on human action recognition.
-Besides, the skeleton data could show better performance when the background of human action is complicated \cite{jiang2017broadband,yan2018spatial,xie2018memory}.
+\IEEEPARstart{H}{uman} action recognition has attracted substantial attention from different research areas in recent years, since the deluge of skeleton data offers unprecedented opportunities to investigate structures, appearance, joints and bones, video sequences of human actions \cite{yan2018spatial,luo2019tangent,song2017end}.
+The study of human action recognition provides significant insights for action surveillance, pose tracking, medical monitoring and diagnosis, sports analysis, security reports, and human-computer interaction \cite{li2018action,tu2019action,dhiman2020view}.
+Compared to traditional RGB or RGB-D video data, the skeleton sequences are compact motion data, which can dramatically reduce the computational cost of human action recognition.
+Besides, the skeleton data could show better performance when the background of human action is complicated \cite{yan2018spatial,xie2018memory}.